obestwalter/pycharm-settings/README.md

 What I really want is `Jump To Source` to work e.g. from the `Project View Tool Window` to jump to the file and in an active editor I want the same shortcut to do `Go to Declaration or Usages`.
 But if both actions have the same shortcut in an active `Jump To Source` wins over `Go to Declaration or Usages` and at first looks like it is doing the same, but when on a declaration it just jumps to the beginning of the line instead of showing usages, so my feeling would be that they should be the same action and just do the right thing depending on context just like `Go to Declaration or Usages` is already doing.

-My current workaround for this is to have **F3** assigned to `Jump To Source` and **SHIFT+F3** assigned to `Go to Declaration or Usages` and .
+My current workaround for this is to have **F3** assigned to `Jump To Source` and **SHIFT+F3** assigned to `Go to Declaration or Usages` to have them at close to each other.

-A complete mystery to me is `Find Usages Settings...` - it doesn't seem to exist - I assigned a shortcut to it to find out what it does, but nothing happens ...
+**(aside)** A complete mystery to me is `Find Usages Settings...` - it doesn't seem to exist - I assigned a shortcut to it to find out what it does, but nothing happens ...

-**Dear JetBrains:** is there a way to make this more consistent?
+**Dear JetBrains:** is there a way to make this more consistent, or am I missing something?

 ## Also Important -> Navigation Inside a File